 Instead of listing every single model under $500, I decided to make a list featuring the cameras that we feel are the best bang for the buck at this moment in time.
 Under certain cameras, I also added one or more extra paragraphs detailing the relevant alternatives.

 Ethics statement: This article is based on our experience with mirrorless cameras.
 We were not asked to write anything about the products nor were we provided with any other compensation of any kind.
 Within the article, there are affiliate links.
-If you buy something after clicking the link, we will receive a small commission that helps support the site.
+If you buy something after clicking the link, we will receive a small commission.
 Don’t worry – prices remain the same for you.
 To know more about our ethics, you can visit our full disclosure page.
 Thank you!

 Olympus OM-D E-M10